tud-zih-energy/voice-annotation-tool/README.md

 The tsv file is exported when the project is saved.
 Samples added to the audio folder after the project is created are added when the project is opened.

+For a more detailed overview of the interface and API please refer to the [documentation](https://voice-annotation-tool.readthedocs.io/en/latest/).

 ## Translation

 To generate the translation file, run the following command: